 - Assess the position of the centre of mass within a dancer's body and body segments

 - Consider how the base of support in dance movements interacts with the forces of balance

 - Understand the concept of postural sway as it relates to balance in dance

 Dr Luke Hopper is an Australian dance scientist with a research focus on the biomechanics of dancer performance and injury.
-Luke’s research has involved collaboration with major ballet companies in the Australia and the UK and is on the board of directors of the International Association for Dance Medicine & Science and the executive committee of the Australian Society for Performing Arts Healthcare.
+Luke’s research has involved collaboration with major ballet companies in the Australia and the UK and has served on the board of directors of the International Association for Dance Medicine & Science and is the president of the Australian Society for Performing Arts Healthcare.